jerichomata/MovieDB/README.md

 $ npm start
 ```

+    - When first opening the app, you will be logged in.
+Please feel free to logout to check login and
+    register functionality

 <br/>
     - You may use this login credential:
 <br/>
         email: "test@moviedb.com"
 <br/>
         password: "password"

 ## Database

 | Field           | Value                                                  |